 Here we go:

 1] Let’s begin with a biggie.
-A senior police officer could not believe a reporter was getting mail from ADX prisoner Richard Lee McNair.
-The officer took it upon himself to contact a television news director about a series her station was running on McNair sending letters to a journalist in Canada.
+A senior police officer could not believe that a reporter was getting mail from ADX prisoner Richard Lee McNair.
+The officer took it upon himself to contact a TV news director about a series she was running on McNair and his letters to a Canadian journalist.

-I then got a phone call from an agitated editor who demanded to know what the hell was going on.
-Even though I’d given her copies of the prisoner’s letters [and envelopes], she still believed the officer.
+I then got a phone call from the news director who demanded to know what the hell was going on.
+Even though I’d given her copies of the prisoner’s letters and envelopes, she still believed the officer.
 Such is the hallowed respect some have for those who wear a badge.

 [click on image to enlarge]

-The news director contacted ADX Florence — only to discover that McNair was indeed corresponding with a reporter.
-The officer apologized — but not before I suggested he quit his job and donate his pension to charity.
+The TV news director contacted ADX Florence — only to discover that McNair was indeed corresponding with a reporter in Canada.
+The officer apologized — but not before I suggested he quit and donate his pension to charity.

 3] According to police, McNair got help from fellow cons at the Pollock pen who helped him seal his escape pod with shrink wrap.
-McNair denies this, challenging doubters to check the high-resolution images taken by prison security cameras.
+McNair denies this, reminding doubters to check the high-resolution images taken by prison security cameras.
 The story was later changed to cons gave McNair advice.

 4] Louisiana police initially claimed Richard McNair eluded their massive dragnet by hopping a freight train, which brought him safely north to Monroe, LA.
 That never happened.
-However, a TV production company in Australia fell for it — hook, line and sinker.
-It’s all there in its one-hour doc for Discovery.
+However, a TV production company in Australia believed the story 100 percent — it’s all there in its one-hour doc for Discovery.
 Nice try, but no freight trains pulled out of Alexandria for Monroe that day.

-The story about the freight train was media manipulation.
-Law enforcement wanted people to think their manhunt would have been successful had it not been for that train.
-This had nothing to do with the search for a prison escapee … and everything to do with police covering their butts.
+The train story was pure media manipulation.
+Police wanted people to think their manhunt would’ve succeeded had it not been for that freight.
+This had nothing to do with capturing an escapee … and everything to do with people in authority covering their butts.

 5] “Oh yeah?” remarked a senior officer when confronted with McNair’s claim that, to beat the police dragnet, he walked up train tracks at night through the heart of Kisatchie National Forest.
 “So where’s the van he stole?,” the officer demanded.
 Fair question.

-McNair’s detailed account of his two break-ins at the northern edge of Kisatchie National Forest — plus his theft of an old van — were both verified, thanks to a local sheriff who willingly shared crime scene information with the Canadian reporter.
+McNair’s detailed account of his break-ins and theft of an old van were both verified, thanks to a sheriff who willingly shared crime scene intel with the Canadian reporter.
 The officer read McNair’s letters and — bingo! — two ‘cold case’ files were closed.
 Just like that.

-The runaway had driven the van east to Monroe where he stole a second vehicle, a Dodge Charger.
-McNair abandoned the muscle car in a Texas university town on the border with Mexico.
+Turns out, McNair drove the van east to Monroe where he stole a second vehicle, a Dodge Charger.
+The con abandoned the muscle car in a Texas university town on the border with Mexico.
 Now that’s a case of both parties trying to out snow-job each other.

-6] Police claim McNair had fed them some BS about how he crossed Rainy River in a rubber raft to get from International Falls, Minnesota to Fort Frances, Ontario.
-McNair was spot on with his description of the crossing, Fort Frances, a certain apartment building there … and the town’s small bus terminal.
-There was no doubt that one of America’s Most Wanted had been in town.
+6] Police claim McNair fibbed about how he crossed Rainy River in a rubber raft to get from International Falls, Minnesota to Fort Frances, Ontario.
+McNair was spot on with his description of the crossing, Fort Frances, a specific apartment building in town … and the small bus terminal.
+There was little doubt that one of America’s Most Wanted had been there.

 7] Just a minor point, but still worth a mention … McNair says he removed ONE cinder block from his holding cell at the County Jail in Minot in 1988, shortly after he was arrested for murder.
 A senior officer, however, claims that two blocks were removed.
 Police photos show only one block had been chiseled out, backing up the prisoner’s account.
 But as I say, not a big deal.

-8] While on the run during his 1992 escape, police claim McNair sent a Christmas card to the Warden at the Bismarck Pen — presumably to intimidate him.
+8] While on the run during his 1992 furlough, police claim he sent a Christmas card to the Warden at the Bismarck Pen — presumably to intimidate him.
 There’s no evidence of this in a comprehensive Federal Bureau of Investigation report on the escape.
-The FBI listed the cards McNair had mailed to both prisoners and guards — but there’s no mention of any sent to the warden.
+The FBI listed the cards McNair mailed to both prisoners and guards — but there’s no mention of any sent to the warden.
 How could the FBI have missed such an important detail?
-McNair called the warden’s claim a ‘fairy tale’ … but who believed him?
+McNair called the warden’s claim a ‘fairy tale’ … but who believed the guy?

 10] Police initially claimed McNair shot and killed trucker Jerry Thies at point-blank range, leaving powder burns on the victim’s clothing.
 Maybe that happened; I don’t know.
 However, neither an autopsy report nor an official police report on the shooting mentions powder burns.
 This doesn’t take away from the fact that the senseless murder was a mob-like hit.

-11] Consider the hundreds of tips given to the TV program, America’s Most Wanted.
-How many were valid and how many were bogus?
-Turns out, all tips that were broadcast helped the runaway.
+11] Consider the hundreds of tips passed on to the TV program, America’s Most Wanted.
+How many were valid — and how many were bogus?
+One way or another, all tips that were broadcast helped the fugitive.

-At a time when McNair was hiding out in Eastern Canada, police informed reporters the fugitive could be in the Calgary area — several thousand miles away.
-According to a tipster, he was supposedly seen on the city’s transit system.
+At a time when McNair was hiding out in Eastern Canada, police informed reporters the fugitive could be in Western Canada — several thousand miles away.
+According to a tipster, he was supposedly seen on Calgary’s transit system.
 The alleged sighting of the infamous US fugitive became a national story, which McNair soon found on one of his Internet searches.
 For him, the bogus sighting was a thumbs-up moment.

 Journalists will rarely admit they were used by the police.
 Most know their place; those who don’t are the very last to snag PR jobs.

 12] Once McNair was handcuffed by the RCMP, he fessed up immediately that he was Richard Lee McNair — one of America’s Most Wanted, an escaped convict from a prison in Louisiana serving a life sentence for murder.
-A Mountie news release about the spectacular capture in New Brunswick omitted something important — that McNair’s fake Alaska drivers licence looked so authentic that it fooled a veteran cop.
-He didn’t believe his prisoner, telling him to f-off.
-The RCMP later confirmed McNair’s version of events.
+A Mountie news release about the spectacular capture in New Brunswick omitted something important — that McNair’s fake Alaska drivers licence looked so authentic it fooled a veteran cop.
+The officer didn’t believe his prisoner, calling him a ‘f—ing liar.’
+Police later confirmed McNair’s version of events.
 But did that make it into the news release?
 Not a chance.
 More media manipulation.

-The point of this chapter is that reporters, especially, should always be cautious when taking the word of anyone in authority.
-Maybe they’re getting the straight goods, maybe not.
+The point of this chapter is that reporters, especially, should always be cautious when dealing with authority figures.
+Maybe journalists are getting the straight goods; maybe not.

 TRUTH CAN BE STRANGER THAN FICTION …

-Speaking of trust, how about those in the media who willingly turn a blind eye to police inconsistencies?
-“It’s not the story we want to tell …” they say, or, “we don’t have the time.”
+Speaking of trust, how about those in the media who willingly turn a blind eye to wild stories from the police?
+“It’s not the story we want to tell …” they claim, or, “we don’t have the time.”
 It’s not time they don’t have.
 Try journalistic integrity.
 These morons are known in the biz as ‘cop-suckers.’

-Far too many in my profession accept as gospel whatever people in authority tell them — including well-paid spin doctors and PR flaks.
-It’s an easy way for reporters to do a story.
-And safer.
+Far too many in my profession accept as gospel whatever people in authority spoon-feed them — including well-paid spin doctors and PR flaks.

-Police, of course, worked hard to capture Mr. Fugitive — but it should be noted they also worked hard to minimize bad press.
-Some would make great PR flaks.
-Not unlike the criminals they chase, officers themselves can be masters of deceit.
+True, police worked hard to capture Richard Lee McNair — but they also worked hard to minimize bad press.
+Not unlike the criminals they chase, officers can sometimes be masters of deceit.

 Image Credit [handcuffs] – istock